 Natural Skincare and Essential Oils

 In today’s society, we all want to look and feel our best.
-Aside from finding the right products for our skin, it is important to know that it is not only what we put on our bodies but also what we put into our body that will ultimately affect the skin.
+Aside from finding the right products for our skin, it is important to know that it is not only what we put on our bodies that affects our skin, but what we put into our body that will ultimately affect the skin.

-There are many alternatives to skin care, I have found that consumers are becoming much more aware of what is good for their skin and what isn’t.
-The skin is the largest organ on the body and therefore we need to treat our skin with love and care.
+There are many alternatives to skin care and consumers are becoming much more aware of what is good for their skin and what isn’t.
+Since the skin is the largest organ on the body, it is therefore important to treat your skin with love and care.

 So where do we start?
 Many believe that skin care is only an external matter and that by using expensive products with fancy names that they are doing what is necessary to sustain a good skin care regimen.